chinamike65/hugo-tuolesi/content/book5/book5en.md

 This sentence can be read like this: Feeling is not empty, empty is not feeling, feeling is empty, empty is feeling; thinking is not empty, empty is not also thinking, thinking is empty, empty is thinking; Empty, not emptiness is also action, action is emptiness, emptiness is action; consciousness is not empty, empty is not consciousness, consciousness is emptiness, emptiness is consciousness.

-The obvious meaning of this sutra is that "people have no ego", "people have no ego" is the wisdom sustenance of the Bodhisattva Resource Path, and the implicit meaning is the blessings of the Bodhisattva Resource Path.
+The obvious meaning of this sutra is that "people have no ego", "people have no ego" is the wisdom sustenance of the Bodhisattva Path of Accumulation, and the implicit meaning is the blessings of the Bodhisattva Path of Accumulation.

 twenty four